 Icicle River RV Resort is nestled in the Cascade Mountains just 120 miles east of Seattle.
 This RV park has become a favorite camping spot for those who appreciate the beauty of the great outdoors.
 The Icicle River runs right through the park providing river’s edge access and wildlife viewing.
 Local attractions include wineries, orchards, lakes and streams, hiking trails, natural climbing walls, the Bavarian village of Leavenworth and an 18-hole golf course.
 There are more than 75 RV sites here plus a beach area, horseshoes, cable TV, a hot tub, bathrooms, showers and laundry facilities.

 Bridge Bay Campground was named for its proximity to Bridge Bay Marina on Yellowstone Lake.
 This rustic Wyoming campground is popular with fishing and boating enthusiasts.
 The campground offers open sites with few trees or shadier options in the wooded upper loops of the campground.
 Early in the season, several loops are closed to reservations due to potential bear activity.
-RVs up to 40 feet long may be accommodated in pull-through and back-in sites.
+RVs up to 40 feet long may be accommodated in pull-through and back-in sites, perfect for travel trailers or small to mid-size fifth wheels.
 The sites may not be level, so campers should plan accordingly.
 There are no utility hookups but an RV dump station is available outside the campground entrance near the Bridge Bay Marina.

 Which waterfront RV park will you visit first?

 Whew!
 That wraps up our list of the 50 best waterfront RV parks in the USA as picked by the experts at General RV!
 Have you stayed at any of the picks on our list?
 Which one will you visit first?
 Are there others that we missed?
 Let us know on Facebook or Instagram!